marshmallow-code/marshmallow/docs/quickstart.rst

 Deserializing to Objects
 ++++++++++++++++++++++++

-In order to deserialize to an object, define the :meth:`make_object <Serializer.make_object>` method of your :class:`Serializer`.
+In order to deserialize to an object, define the :meth:`make_object <Schema.make_object>` method of your :class:`Schema`.
 The method receives a dictionary of deserialized data as its only parameter.

 .. code-block:: python

     # Same as above, but this time we define ``make_object``
-    class UserSerializer(Serializer):
+    class UserSchema(Schema):

         name = fields.String()
         email = fields.Email()